chromium/chromium/docs/profiling.md

 into a proto file, you can then use that resulting file with internal tools.
 See [http://go/cprof/user#fs-profiles](http://go/cprof/user#fs-profiles])
 for instructions on how to go about this.

+# macOS

+## General tricks

+### Using PIDs in commands

+Many of the profiling tools expect you to provide the PID of the process to profile.
+If the tool used does not support finding the application by name or you would like to run the command for many processes it can be useful to use `pgrep` to find the PIDs.

+Find the PID for Chromium (browser process):

+    $ pgrep -X Chromium
+Find the PID for all child processes of Chromium:

+    $ pgrep -P $CHROMIUM_PID
+Combine commands to run tool for Chromium and all and all it's children:

+    $ cat <(pgrep -x Chromium) <(pgrep -P $(pgrep -x Chromium)) | xargs $MY_TOOL --pid

+## Checkout setup

+    is_debug = false

+    # Most profiling techniques on macOS will work with minimal symbols for local builds.
+    # You should try and use minimal symbols when starting out because most tools will take
+    # an incredibly long time to process the symbols and in some cases will freeze the application
+    # while doing so.
+    blink_symbol_level = 0
+    symbol_level = 0

+## Tools

+### Sample
+#### Pros
+* Ships with macOS.
+* Traces can be symbolized after capturing.
+#### Cons
+* Has substantial observer impact and can interfere with the application, especially while loading symbols.
+* Does not differentiate between idle and active stacks so filtering is needed.
+Also obscures CPU impact of functions that sleep.

+#### Usage
+Sample stacks of $pid for 10 seconds grabbing a stack every 1ms. [-maydie] to still have stacks if process exits.
+    $ sample $pid 10 1 -mayDie -f ./output.txt

+### Instruments
+    $TODO(http://crbug.com/1201656) : Fill this in.

+### DTrace
+    $TODO(http://crbug.com/1201656) : Fill this in.